-- Official dress for FFA is as defined in the official manual (note comments below regarding shoes and pants). - Other agricultural youth organization members must wear either black, white or green pants (NO BLUE JEANS), a white, long sleeved button up shirt with a collar. - Shirts must be tucked into pants.
-Pants must be on the outside of shoes. - Belts & Bolo/Ties are required.
-Skirts are not recommended. - Brown or black closed toed shoes or boots must be worn.
-Athletic shoes (sneakers/tennis shoes) or Boat shoes (Sperry's) are not acceptable. - No hats may be worn.
+- Official dress for FFA is as defined in the official manual (note comments below regarding shoes and pants).
+Skirts are not recommended.

+- Other agricultural youth organization members must wear black pants (NO BLUE JEANS), a white, long sleeved button up shirt with a collar.

+- Shirts must be tucked into pants.

+- Pants must be on the outside of the shoe.

+- Belts & Bolos/Ties are required.

+- Closed toed brown or black boots above the ankle must be worn.
+Athletic shoes (sneakers/tennis shoes) or boat shoes (Sperry's) are not acceptable.

+- No hats may be worn.